mdjahidhasan009/SQL/cross_apply_outer_apply.md

 So now if you are wondering, can we use a simple join in place of the above queries?
 Then the answer is NO, if you replace CROSS/OUTER APPLY in the above queries with INNER JOIN/LEFT OUTER JOIN, specify ON clause (something as 1=1) and run the query, you will get "The multi-part identiﬁer "D.DepartmentID" could not be bound." error.
-This is because with JOINs the execution context of outer query is diﬀerent from the execution context of the function (or a derived table), and you can not bind a value/variable from the outer query to the function as a parameter.
+This is because with JOINs the execution context of outer query is different from the execution context of the function (or a derived table), and you can not bind a value/variable from the outer query to the function as a parameter.
 Hence the APPLY operator is required for such queries.